open-spaced-repetition/fsrs4anki/docs/tutorial.md

 ### Ignore reviews before

-In Anki 24.04, a feature to exclude review history until a specific date from optimization has been added.
-Only reviews after the selected date will be used by the optimizer, as well as during evaluation.
+This is a new feature added in Anki 24.04.
+If set, review history up to the provided date will be ignored when optimizing and evaluating FSRS parameters.

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/83031600/1d53d964-2136-43b2-977f-5116141c38f9)